EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 ~~~~~~~~~~~~~~~~~
 {: #fig-edhoc-bit title="The OSCORE Option Value with the EDHOC bit set" artwork-align="center"}

-{{fig-edhoc-bit-2}} shows the format for a CoAP message containing both the OSCORE ciphertext and EDHOC message 3, using the Flag Bit 1 in the OSCORE Option for signaling.
+{{fig-edhoc-bit-2}} shows the format of a CoAP message containing both the OSCORE ciphertext and EDHOC message_3, using the Flag Bit 1 in the OSCORE Option for signaling.

 ~~~~~~~~~~~~~~~~~
  0                   1                   2                   3